Email Deliverability & Domain Warmup: The Complete Guide

 - Pause all campaigns

-- 30-day engaged only
+- Send to 30-day engaged only

-- Reduce to 500-1,000 daily
+- Drop to 500 to 1,000 daily

 Week 2: Clean the List

-- Remove 90+ day inactive
+- Remove 90+ day inactives

-- Run list through verification (NeverBounce, ZeroBounce)
+- Run the list through verification, NeverBounce or ZeroBounce

 Weeks 3-6: Re-Warmup

-- Follow warmup schedule above
+- Follow the warmup schedule above

-- Start with most engaged 500-1,000
+- Start with your most engaged 500 to 1,000

-- Only scale if metrics stay healthy
+- Only scale when metrics stay healthy

 Ongoing: Monitor